alinalihassan/Lua-Types-Operators/README.md

 Features
 --------

-- Under 150 lines with comments
+- Under 250 lines with comments
-- With this script now you can use operators for strings like in python
+- With this script now you can use operators for strings,booleans,threads,nil and functions
+- You can costumize them for your own needs
-- Less code writing and a better string manipulation
+- Less code writing
 - Examples for each function in the main script